vcmi/vcmi/docs/players/Cheat_Codes.md

 `nwcbluepill` or `vcmimelkor` or `vcmilose` - player loses

 ### Misc
-`nwctheone` - reveals the whole map, gives 5 archangels in each empty slot, 1000000 movement points and permanent flight
+`nwctheone` - reveals the whole map, gives 5 archangels in each empty slot, unlimited movement points and permanent flight

 ## Using cheat codes on other players
 By default, all cheat codes apply to current player.
 Alternatively, it is possible to specify player that you want to target: